ZanderDent/srf-ocr/README.md

 # SRF OCR Tool

-> **Please Note:** This is not yet deployed and the OCR engines we’ve tried aren’t great at handwriting.
+> **Please Note:** This is not yet deployed and the OCR engines I’ve tried aren’t great at handwriting.
 They extract printed text well, but for more accurate handwritten transcription, consider purchasing a license of [Handwriting OCR](https://www.handwritingocr.com/) and integrating their API.

 **DEMO VIDEO:**
 [![Watch the demo](https://i.ytimg.com/vi/9CDuV0Dphu4/maxresdefault.jpg)](https://youtu.be/9CDuV0Dphu4)